JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 1. The second field `eom!` ends with an `!` to remind users that it is an in-place function.
-This is necessary because the integration of continuous systems using [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) is much better this way.
+This is necessary because the integration of continuous systems using [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) is much faster this way.
 2. Automated Jacobian function evaluation is not yet supported.

 Notice that providing a Jacobian is necessary when you want to use